Lucifer-00007/Lucifer-00007/README.md

 - **🌱 I’m currently learning everything 🤣**
 - **👯 I’m looking to collaborate with other content creators**
 - **🥅 2025 Goals: Contribute more to Open Source projects**
-- **⚡ Fun fact: I love to Collect-Infomation and play Cricket, Batminton**
+- **⚡ Fun fact: I love to Collect-Information and Play Cricket, Badminton**

 ### Spotify Playing 🎧